10 Things to Do in Porto with Kids

 Gaia cable car| ©Key West

-A cable car ride is a great way to get a glimpse of Porto from above, plus the kids will be in for a treat as they watch the funiculars go by.
+A cable car ride is a great way to see Porto from above, and kids will love it when they see the cable cars passing by.

-If by any chance you don't manage to convince them to walk much, you'll be thankful you took them on the cable car.
-The variety of shapes and multicolored facades will be an irresistible attraction.
+If you can't convince them to walk much, you'll be glad you took them on the cable car.
+The variety of shapes and multicolored facades will be irresistibly attractive to them.

 • Duration: 5 minutes.